ChiaraBozz/Mobile-Robotics-Project/README.md

 ```bash
 ros2 run turtlebot3_HLC_BT turtlebot3_HLC_BT --render
 ```
-In the folder you have launch the code you will found the .png file of the structure of the BT:
+Inside ~/colcon_ws folder it will be generated the .png file of the structure of the BT:
 ![](media/root.png)